capnspacehook/ansible-iptables/README.md

 ## Outbound Ports

-Up to 15 ports can be specified for any `*_outbound_ports` variables.
+Up to 15 ports can be specified for outbound rules.
 Ports must be separated with a comma with no whitespace in between, ex. `80,443`.
 Port ranges can be specified by entering a colon between two ports, ex. `1024:65535`.
 This counts as two out of the 15 max ports.

 ## Users Filering